 - Master of Information and Data Science (MIDS)

-With no specific master’s programs in data science in Idaho, students in the state often apply to accredited online programs to earn degrees such the Master of Science in Data Science (MSDS) or the Master of Information and Data Science (MIDS).
+Idaho students often apply to accredited online programs to earn degrees like the Master of Science in Data Science (MSDS) or the Master of Information and Data Science (MIDS).
 The flexibility of these programs allow students to further their education without sacrificing their current career obligations.

 Core Curriculum and Immersion